dennispeld/simpson-quotes/README.md

 # Setup

-Clone the repository and navigate to the root folder.
+Clone the repository, navigate to the src/ folder and run

+`composer install`

-Build images and run docker containers using the command
+Now, navigate to root folder, build images and run docker containers using the command

 `docker-compose up -d`